impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

 ### Quick aside

-I checked the status of [the PR I submitted to RBENV](https://github.com/rbenv/rbenv/pull/1422) (the one about the `KSH_ARRAYS` option), and it looks like it was merged!
+I checked the status of [the PR I submitted to RBENV](https://github.com/rbenv/rbenv/pull/1422){:target="_blank" rel="noopener"} (the one about the `KSH_ARRAYS` option), and it looks like it was merged!
 Holy crap, I'm now officially a contributor to the RBENV codebase! :party:

 Next block of code: